 This is a re-post that was originally posted in January 2017.
 Enjoy!
 Once upon a time I was given the gift of seeing a real-life support system in action.
 I was invited, as one of a few non-Old Order Mennonite women, to attend a quilting bee.
 The room was very quiet as 16 women sat around … Continue reading Do You Have a Support System?

+You don’t have to do it all.
 Sometimes life throws us a curve ball.
 Maybe we have been diagnosed with a serious illness.
 Our partner has ended the relationship or died.
-Something else happens, and we suddenly we find ourselves living alone and struggling to cope.
-It is at the curve ball points in life that people often seek out a therapist. … Continue reading When Life Throws You a Curve Ball.
+Something else happens, and we suddenly find ourselves living alone and struggling to cope.
+It is at the curve ball points in life that … Continue reading When Life Throws You a Curve Ball.

 In 1978, M. Scott Peck (American psychiatrist) published his best-selling book The Road Less Traveled in which the first sentence reads: “Life is difficult.”
 Dr. Peck wasn’t kidding!
 On a daily basis we deal with problems large and small–ranging from not being able to find our car keys to dealing with a difficult co-worker.
 Usually, we’re … Continue reading Resilience–A Gift From Hard Times

 I recently attended a one-day conference (organized by Hospice Waterloo Region) for caregivers and professionals who support them.
 As I sat with the other participants and heard the stories of people who are actively being a ‘care partner’ for a loved one(s), I was struck by the love and dedication that helped them to make … Continue reading The Caregiver’s Journey–Part 1